benjaoming/wagtail_blog/README.md

 - `BLOG_LIMIT_AUTHOR_CHOICES_GROUP` Optionally set this to limit the author field choices based on this Django Group.
 Otherwise it defaults to check if user is_staff.
 Set to a tuple to allow multiple groups.
 - `BLOG_LIMIT_AUTHOR_CHOICES_ADMIN` Set to true if limiting authors to multiple groups and want to add is_staff users as well.

+## Customizing models

+Wagtail_blog uses swappable models.

+This is the same pattern as used by `django.contrib.auth.models.User`.
+It means, that you can write your own blog model, inheriting from the base models provided in `blog.models.base`.

+- `BLOG_BLOGPAGE_MODEL` - Used for blog posts.
+- `BLOG_BLOGINDEXPAGE_MODEL` - The index page type used for lists of blog posts.
+- `BLOG_BLOGCATEGORY_MODEL` - Category model
+- `BLOG_BLOGTAG_MODEL` - Model for tags, (default: Proxy of `taggit.Tag`).

+Example:

+    BLOG_BLOGPAGE_MODEL = "myapp.BlogPage"

 # Import from WordPress

 The import feature requires `django-contrib-comments` and `django-comments-xtd`